zrparsons/learning-agentic-development-stock-app/COMMENTARY.md

 The solution was to return a wait and then block until this is loaded out of state. again i don't know react well enough to comment on this but seems a little iffy.

+ADDENDUM: this is actually pretty scuffed See update 11.

 ## Update 10
 Adding the previous created by and updated by functionality to the frontend.
 Had to hold its hand a bit on this one because it kept trying to insert loads of user data into the product response but eventually it spat out a fairly reasonable answer.

+## Update 11
+Looking at the auth provider with fresh eyes on a new day. we shouldn't be loading credentials in a use effect, thats whats silly.
+It should be loading the credentials inside the provider and using them to initialize the state.

+It did a decent job of fixing this, however instead of removing the isLoading state it kept it and hard locked it to false which is super scuffed.
+It fixed it when asked but still strange.
+I am amazed both by the things the model is able to get correct and by the things the model can get wrong, its very odd.